- Car Shipping Europe

 * Cars that have been owned for at least six months in the U.S. will not be charged a value-added tax

-It is key that you do not make plans to move your vehicle to an overseas location until you have confirmed that you do have a visa for yourself, an auto visa for your vehicle and that you have identified an international car shipping company that specializes in a move of this magnitude.
+It is key that you do not make plans to move your vehicle to an overseas location until you have confirmed that you do have a visa for yourself, an auto visa for your vehicle, and that you have identified an international car shipping company that specializes in a move of this magnitude, and can provide adequate vehicle insurance.

-The Federal Maritime Commission should license your chosen international car shipping company.
-This ensures that the auto transport company not only has the experience in moving vehicles to Europe but also they have the monetary bond in which to do so.
+The Federal Maritime Commission should license your chosen international car transport company.
+This ensures that the auto transport company not only has the experience in moving vehicles to Europe but also has the monetary bond in which to do so.

-You also need to know the rules on international car shipping from the U.S. For instance, the U.S. Customs and Border Protection agency has a policy on the regulation of products leaving the country to ensure that they are legit and legal.
+You also need to know the rules on international auto transport from the U.S. For instance, the U.S. Customs and Border Protection agency has a policy on the regulation of products leaving the country to ensure that they are legit and legal.
 Check on requirements for exporting something out of the country so that you are properly prepared as a car owner.

-When you are shipping a vehicle to Europe, it is important that you know where the nearest terminal is located.
-You should also be aware about how much it will be to get to your new home or the place in which you are staying for the duration of your trip from the terminal.
+When you are transporting a vehicle to Europe, it is important that you know where the nearest terminal is located.
+You should also be aware of how much it will be to get to your new home or the place in which you are staying for the duration of your trip from the terminal.

-Mapping out this auto shipping information well in advance can help you to anticipate some of the added costs to the vehicle shipping fees.
-Additionally, you must get documentation for shipping a car from the West coast before the international car shipping company can ship your vehicle.
+Mapping out this auto shipping information well in advance can help you anticipate some of the added costs to the vehicle transport fees.
+Additionally, you must get documentation for transporting a vehicle from the West Coast before the international car shipping company can ship your vehicle.
 For example, you must fill out a Declaration of Dangerous Goods and Shipper Export Declaration asked by the international car shipping companies.

 - Safely ship your car from the US to Europe with an overseas transporter